-1. Install the necessary libraries: GMP (version 10), SDL (version 1.2), SDL_image (version 1.2) and the image libraries that SDL_image depend on.
+Install the necessary libraries: GMP (version 10), SDL (version 1.2), SDL_image (version 1.2) and the image libraries that SDL_image depend on.
 On a Ubuntu Linux system, this corresponds to the packages libgmp-dev, libsdl1.2-dev and libsdl-image1.2-dev (and its dependencies).
 Normally, they can be installed by executing the following command in a shell:

-apt-get install libgmp-dev libsdl1.2-dev libsdl-image1.2-dev This command requires that you have administrator rights.
-You can add the command sudo in front, to get these rights (password required), i.e.: sudo apt-get install libgmp3-dev libsdl1.2-dev libsdl-image1.2-dev
+apt-get install libgmp-dev libsdl1.2-dev libsdl-image1.2-dev

+This command requires that you have administrator rights.
+You can add the command sudo in front, to get these rights (password required), i.e.:

+sudo apt-get install libgmp3-dev libsdl1.2-dev libsdl-image1.2-dev chmod 777 ./installcex3dinverse_full_ncu_alpha_0_7_1_0_x86linux64bit Now run it:

 - 2. Download CeX3D Inverse (which is actually its installer) if you have not already done so - 3.
-Execute the installer in a shell from the directory where it was downloaded: On Linux you first need to set the downloaded installer's permissions to executable before you can run it, e.g. by this command: chmod 777 ./installcex3dinverse_cmd_ncu_alpha_0_7_0_0_x86linux64bit Now run it:
+Execute the installer in a shell from the directory where it was downloaded: On Linux you first need to set the downloaded installer's permissions to executable before you can run it, e.g. by this command:

-./installcex3dinverse_cmd_ncu_alpha_0_7_0_0_x86linux64bit
+./installcex3dinverse_full_ncu_alpha_0_7_1_0_x86linux64bit

 The installer requires that you have administrator rights.
-You can add the command sudo in front to get these rights (password required), i.e.: sudo ./installcex3dinverse_cmd_ncu_alpha_0_7_0_0_x86linux64bit
+You can add the command sudo in front to get these rights (password required), i.e.: sudo ./installcex3dinverse_full_ncu_alpha_0_7_1_0_x86linux64bit

-- 4. Follow the installation instructions, which includes accepting the End-User License Agreement and specifying where the program should be installed, e.g. /usr/local/bin/ by default.
-We recommend that you install it in a place that your PATH environment variable points to, since otherwise you will need to prefix the c3di command with where it is installed every time you run it - 5.
+- 4. Follow the installation instructions, which includes accepting the End-User License Agreement and specifying where the program should be installed.
+You specify the root installation path, which is /usr/local/ by default, which automatically specifies the paths for the binary executables and for the static read-only data files.
+We recommend that you install it such that the binary directory is in a place that your PATH environment variable points to (the directory /usr/local/bin/ normally is), since otherwise you will need to prefix the cex3dinversegui and the c3di commands with where they are installed every time you run them - 5.
 If you do not wish to or do not have administrator rights to install CeX3D Inverse system-wide under e.g. /usr/local/, it is possible to install it for a single user in that user's home directory, e.g. under /home/myuser/CeX3DInverse/ for the user myuser.
 If you are installing anywhere else than under /usr/local/ or a user's home directory, make sure that you know what you are doing - 6.
 If you have installed CeX3D Inverse in a place that the PATH environment variable does not point to, you can normally edit your PATH environment variable, typically in the hidden file .profile in your user home directory, but this depends on your Linux system.
 Refer to your Linux system documentation if in doubt